Greek myth writing

 When I’m not writing books I lead history workshops for primary and secondary schools In the past I have run workshops for Shakespeare’s Birthplace Trust and the Young Archaeologists society.
 I also visit international schools with Author’s Abroad.
 Teaching Greek myths through creative writing is great fun and I’m amazed at what the pupils can come up with when they write their own stories.

-Email email@example.com or call me on 0844 884 1742 if you’d like to discuss prices and availability.
-Also check out the website www.creativewritingclub.co.uk which features interactive versions of many of my writing materials.
+Email email@example.com for info on prices and availability.
+You might also like to check out the website http://www.creativewritingclub.co.uk which features interactive versions of my writing frames.

 For my free .pdf ‘7 Tips for teaching story writing’ email firstname.lastname@example.org with ‘Tips’ in the subject line.